ianyepan/top-70-leetcode-questions/src/House Robber/README.md

 - Loot from the previous house robbery and any loot captured before that.

-If we let `rob(i)` be the loot that we get from a cumulation up to house i (, in which house i must be robbed).
+If we let `rob(i)` be the max loot that we get from a cumulation up to house i.
 We have the following relation:

 `rob(i) = max(rob(i - 2) + currentHouseValue, rob(i - 1))`